Can Congress Impeach Trump For Arpaio Pardon?

 Democrats, and some Republicans, have been looking for ways to remove President Trump from office since he took the oath.
 But the Constitution stipulates that unless the president has violated his oath to defend the Constitution, or committed a high crime or misdemeanor, a legal means to impeach Trump does not exist.
-The recent presidential pardon of former Sheriff Joe Arpaio of Maricopa County in Arizona however does raise questions of a Constitutional crisis reports the National Post.
+The recent presidential pardon of former Sheriff Joe Arpaio of Maricopa County in Arizona however does raise questions of a Constitutional crisis according to the National Post.

 Former Sheriff Joe Arpaio’s stamp down on immigration, specifically the Latino population of Phoenix, Arizona, is well known.
 So well known that his methods of detaining Latinos, based on sheer appearance alone, was thumped by the federal courts as unconstitutional.
 Joe Arpaio continued his tactics, and was convicted of contempt of court and faced six months in jail.